dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 creation/association regulation.
 However, since a brain tumor is locallized, it is incredibly unlikely for it to be *used*.

-This is unlikely because of how memories are temporally sharded, dimensionally along sensory boundaries, and distributed across the brain. (i.e. the audio for a sensual experience is stored in a different place than the visual and semantic fragments of that information, but the mind is constantly ingesting new information, where it is recorded into the brain with a coherent temporal component, not unlike an the temporal components of an OLAP cube)
+A brain tumor is unlikely.
+Memories are temporally sharded and their sensory components are dimensionally distributed across the entire brain along sensory boundaries -- viz. the audio for a sensual experience is stored in a different place than the visual and semantic fragments of that information.
+Since the mind is constantly ingesting new information, where it is recorded into the brain with a coherent temporal component, not unlike an the temporal components of an OLAP cube.
+Therefore, this would have to be one hell of a speciallized brain tumor.

+Regardless, considering this phenomenon gives rise to a fascinating theory to explain the side effects of recalling repressed memories.
+If this theory were true, it implies that similar consequences are likely to occur even if those recalled memories were fictious.
+It also leads to the depressing realization that brain-computer interfaces will never be as simple as we might hope, without nanotechnology and quantum networking.

 - when you violate the above temporal arrangement of memory, it causes major problems, potentially leading to a "schematic" crisis